oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

     -   Somebody (can be anyone) needs to confirm they checked the patch works and set "Verified" flag to +1
     -   this doesn't have to be the developer
     -   this does not have to be done fully manually, but human must verify
-*   automated tests by Continuous Integration:
+*   Automated tests by continuous integration:
     -   After humans have:
         -   set Code-Review +2
         -   confirmed the patch is ready and has Verified +1
-    -   the developer should publish the draft patch:
+    -   The developer should publish the draft patch:
         -   Visit the patch page with your browser
         -   Press on the button "Publish" in the web view of your patch
     -   After "Verified" flag is +1 and the patch is published, CI Runs on patch set updates: